Whimsy Stick

 TL;DR

-Most dogs need 30 minutes to 2 hours of daily activity, but the type of exercise matters more than the duration.
-Walking, fetch, and tug each cover only partial phases of the predatory motor pattern.
+Generally, most dogs need 30 minutes to 2 hours of daily activity.
+The type of exercise matters more than the duration.
+In fact, walking, fetch, and tug each cover only partial phases of the predatory motor pattern, the hardwired four-step sequence (stalk, chase, capture, win) your dog’s brain must complete to register satisfaction.

-A structured flirt pole session completes the full sequence (stalk, chase, capture, win) in 10 to 15 minutes and produces deeper behavioral calm than any amount of walking.
-If your dog is still wired after exercise, the problem is not how much.
-It is what kind.
+A structured flirt pole session completes the full sequence (stalk, chase, capture, win) in 10 to 15 minutes.
+It produces deeper behavioral calm than any amount of walking.
+For routines that skip the walk entirely, see how to exercise a dog without walking.

 You Are Asking The Wrong Question

-The question “how much exercise does my dog need” assumes that more exercise equals a calmer dog.
+The question “how much exercise does my dog need” assumes more exercise equals a calmer dog.
 It does not.
-Every dog trainer has seen the same pattern: an owner walks their dog for an hour, throws a ball for thirty minutes, and the dog comes home and destroys the couch.
+In fact, every trainer has seen the pattern: an hour walk, thirty minutes of ball, dog comes home and destroys the couch.
 The owner thinks they need to exercise more.
-They are wrong.
+Wrong.

-The better question is: what kind of exercise does my dog need?
-The answer changes everything.
+The better question: what kind of exercise does my dog need?
+That reframe changes everything.
+For the deeper connection between drive and behavior, see how to bond with your dog.

 Key Takeaway